None of these links are affiliated.

 One of the proven ways to help alleviate symptoms of depression is writing a gratitude journal.
 My son recommended I try keeping one this Sunday, in fact.
 A beautiful journal to help your loved one record his or her thoughts is a thoughtful and usually welcome gift.

 A planner may be a tricky gift to give, because your loved one might think that you’re making a comment on him or her being unorganized.
 But if you know the person well and know he or she won’t be offended by your gifting them a planner, then your loved one will enjoy having a place to keep all their appointments together.
 Most people like calendars to ring in the new year.
-My brother-in-law gets his mother a pig calendar every year, and a planner is just a step up from that.

 My friend, Sophie, at WellandWealthy.org has a planner specifically tailored towards people suffering from depression.
 There are self-care tips, space for to-do lists, and pages with prompts to reflect on the week.
 You have to print the Do It With a Smile Planner yourself, but it’s a great resource.